mspeculatrix/Hestia/Documentation/Sensor_Bus2.md

 ## MESSAGE FORMAT

-Messages will consist of:
+Messages will consist of bytes:

-0. MSG_DATA_LEN - how many bytes of data (not including MSG_TYPE)
+0. MSG_DATA_LEN - how many bytes of data in total
 1. MSG_TYPE - set param, alert, data
 2. Data
 3. ...